Medicinal Mindfulness Safe Community Policy 2020

 While group experiences may not be the best context for transformational experiences for some people, we also offer individualized services for people who have significant clinical concerns, particularly when addressing and healing trauma and PTSD.
 We have a therapeutic referral resource program and can work with your psychotherapist, doctor, counselor or psychiatrist to determine the best treatment options.

-The senior facilitators of Medicinal Mindfulness are supervised by the lead facilitators of Medicinal Mindfulness.
+The senior practitioners of Medicinal Mindfulness are supervised by the lead practitioners of Medicinal Mindfulness.

 Medicinal Mindfulness Substance Use Policy 2020